designatednerd/FlickrSearcher/0-For-Instructor/3-LabInstructions.markdown

 Rename all three files so that instead of `FlickrSearcher.sqlite` etc, they are named `starter_database.sqlite`, `starter_database.sqlite-shm`, and `starter_database.sqlite-wal`.
 Renaming the files for each version ensures that no version ever accidentally overwrites another version when you’re compiling your targets.

-Once all these files have been gathered, drag the folder into Xcode - make sure that the files are added to the test target, **not** the main target:
+Once all these files have been gathered, drag the entire `old_database_files` folder into Xcode - make sure that the files are added to the test target, **not** the main target:

 ![](lab_images/add_to_test_target.png)